What is an Undergraduate Degree?

-Is a Bachelor’s Degree the Same as an Undergraduate Degree?
+Is an Undergraduate Degree the Same as a Bachelor's?

 In the United States, an undergraduate degree refers to a program of study that you can pursue immediately after high school – or any time thereafter.
 The first rung on the higher education ladder is the associate degree.
-It provides you the opportunity to earn credits that you can apply toward a bachelor’s degree or that can lead directly to an entry-level job role.
+It allows you to earn credits that you can apply toward a bachelor’s degree or that can lead directly to an entry-level job role.

 Bachelor’s degrees include general education courses and classes specific to your major that allow for direct entry into a variety of career fields.
 You do not have to earn an associate degree before enrolling in a bachelor’s degree program.

-Only after you’ve earned a bachelor’s degree can you work toward a graduate degree—which includes a master’s or doctoral degree.
+Only after you’ve earned a bachelor’s degree can you work toward a graduate degree.
+The types of graduate degrees include a master’s or doctoral degree.
 Individuals pursuing graduate degrees gain expertise in a particular subject area, develop leadership skills or increase their earning potential.
-While some earn a master’s degree before they enter a doctoral program, others do not.
-A master's degree requirement to pursue a doctoral degree may vary by school and program of study.

 What are the 4 Types of Degrees?